 Rule 90 states that every defect, omission or fault in a pleading either of form or substance, which is not specifically pointed out by exception in writing and brought to the attention of the judge in the trial court before the instruction or charge to the jury or, in a non-jury case, before the judgment is signed shall be deemed to have been waived by the party seeking reversal on such account.
 See Huddleston v.
 Western Nat'l Bank, 577 S.W.2d 778, 781 (Tex.
 Civ.
-App.-Amarillo 1979, writ ref'd n.r.e.)(failure to file written exceptions or to obtain ruling on oral objection to defective verification constituted waiver).
+App.-Amarillo 1979, writ ref'd n.r.e.)(failure to file written exceptions, or to obtain a ruling on oral objection, constituted waiver to a defective verification).